Elvis Presley: Louisiana Hayride, radio commercial, and first television performances

 In January, Neal signed a formal management contract with Presley and brought him to the attention of Colonel Tom Parker, whom he considered the best promoter in the music business.
-Parker, born in the Netherlands, had immigrated illegally to the United States and claimed to be from West Virginia; he had acquired an honorary colonel's commission from the Louisiana governor and country singer Jimmie Davis.
 Having successfully managed the top country star Eddy Arnold, Parker was working with the new number-one country singer, Hank Snow.
 Parker booked Presley on Snow's February tour.
-When the tour reached Odessa, Texas, a 19-year-old Roy Orbison saw Presley for the first time: "His energy was incredible, his instinct was just amazing. ...
-I just didn't know what to make of it.
-There was just no reference point in the culture to compare it."

-By August, Sun had released ten sides credited to "Elvis Presley, Scotty and Bill"; on the latest recordings, the trio were joined by a drummer.
+By August, Sun had released 10 sides credited to "Elvis Presley, Scotty and Bill"; the latest recordings included a drummer.
 Some of the songs, like "That's All Right", were in what one Memphis journalist described as the "R&B idiom of negro field jazz"; others, like "Blue Moon of Kentucky", were "more in the country field", "but there was a curious blending of the two different musics in both".
 This blend of styles made it difficult for Presley's music to find radio airplay.
-According to Neal, many country-music disc jockeys would not play it because he sounded too much like a black artist and none of the rhythm-and-blues stations would touch him because "he sounded too much like a hillbilly."
-The blend came to be known as rockabilly.
-At the time, Presley was variously billed as "The King of Western Bop", "The Hillbilly Cat", and "The Memphis Flash".
+According to Neal, many country-music disc jockeys would not play it because Presley sounded too much like a black artist and none of the R&B stations would touch him because "he sounded too much like a hillbilly."
+The blend came to be known as "rockabilly".
+At the time, Presley was billed as "The King of Western Bop", "The Hillbilly Cat", and "The Memphis Flash".